 - NY Penal Law § 265.06 — Unlawful Possession of a Weapon on School Grounds

-Regardless of where the weapon or weapons are found, a defendant’s options after arraignment on Criminal Possession of Weapons charges are limited.
+Regardless of where the dangerous weapons are found, a defendant’s options after arraignment of firearms offenses are limited.
 If you do not accept the plea offer which often requires jail time, you need to begin preparing a defense to the charges.
-For those who choose the latter, do so with top New York criminal defense lawyers with years of experience trying weapons cases to a favorable verdict or crafting and presenting weapons possession defenses that have gotten cases dismissed in New York.
+A criminal defense lawyer with years of experience trying weapons cases could help craft and present weapons possession defenses that have gotten cases dismissed in New York.
 People v.
 Dhinsa, Ind.
 No. 5497/97 (Kings Co.
 1997) (Defendant charged with various felony gun charges in New York state case.
 Motion to dismiss indictment granted pretrial on grounds that the facts could not legally support the charges that the defendant possessed – either actually or constructively – the firearms.).

-Retaining top New York criminal defense attorneys ensures any viable defenses are utilized to maximum effect before those who render final judgment in the courts of the State of New York.
-Call us today at (212) 581-1001 for a free consultation.
+Retaining top criminal defense attorneys allows for any viable defenses to be utilized before those who render the final judgment in the courts.
+If you are enduring New York City weapons and firearms offenses, we are here to fight for you.
+Call us today for a free consultation.